onqtam/headjack/src/introduction/uris.md

 This is what makes URIs persistent - as long as someone hosts the content it will always be identifiable with the original URI from when it was posted using Merkle proofs & the blockchain.
 The [following chapter](names_and_paths.md) shows how names in the URI paths are persistent too (even if names change ownership at some point).

+Users should be able to check the URI of content even if generated through a different interface and ideally the origin should be displayed by default - acting as attribution for other platforms.

 Edits & updates to content come as messages with new unique URIs that reference the older message URIs and it is up to interfaces to properly display the context that there have been changes and perhaps the ability to view the old or automatically redirect to the latest.
-"Forks" are possible but they represent interface failure to always show the latest.
+"Forks" are possible but they represent interface failure to detect that an old version is being edited.

 ---